bergice/autoblend/docs/troubleshooting.md

 you probably haven't installed the shader patch.

 Make sure to install the shader patch as described in the [installation steps](/autoblend/#setup) and recompile shaders afterwards.

+## Blending / ghosting occurs on objects that shouldn't be blended

+Make sure to unplug the material AO pin for objects that shouldn't be blended, otherwise you may notice blurring / ghosting / out of focus effects on those objects.
+This is due to the material AO being read by the blend effect and mistakenly interprets it as edges across the surface of your object.

+You can confirm this by enabling `DebugView` in the autoblend material instance - it should show random colors across the surface of your object.